an overview of various initiatives to promote your physical and mental well-being.

 Besides this information, keep an eye on the employee portal for up-to-date offers focused on well-being.

 The Sports Centre offers a diverse range of services catering to the well-being of staff.
 Below are some highlights divided into mental and physical health.

-The first sub-report is available below.
+The most recents reports are available below.
 On the HR webpage you can also find previous employee well-being reports.
-A final report for 2021 will follow the last measurement at the end of the year.